Officials: Israeli troops kill 5 Palestinian gunmen in raid

 Monday’s violence comes days after an Israeli military raid on the Jenin refugee camp killed 10 Palestinians, mostly militants but also a 61-year-old woman.
 The next day, a Palestinian shooting attack outside an east Jerusalem synagogue killed seven people, including a 14-year-old.

 The Israeli army has ramped up near-nightly raids in the occupied West Bank since a series of deadly Palestinian attacks within Israel last spring.
-Over the last year and a half of escalating raids, Jericho has remained a sort of sleepy desert town, spared much of the violence.
+Over the last year of escalating raids, Jericho has remained a sort of sleepy desert town, spared much of the violence.

 The Palestinian Authority, in retaliation for last week’s raid into the Jenin refugee camp, declared a halt to security coordination with Israel.

 Nearly 150 Palestinians were killed last year in the West Bank and east Jerusalem, making it the deadliest year in those areas since 2004, according to figures by the Israeli rights group B’Tselem.
+Since the start of this year, 41 Palestinians have been killed in those territories.
 Some 30 people were killed in Israel by Palestinians in 2022.

 The Israeli army says most of the Palestinians killed have been militants.
 But stone-throwing youths protesting the incursions and others not involved in confrontations have also been killed.